Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Introduction

 Section 6 is devoted to study the (dual) quantum (A)dS algebras and their deformed Casimirs in two different basis.
-In particular, starting from the expressions given in~\cite{CK3}, a non-linear transformation involving the generators of the isotopy subgroup of a time-like line allows us to obtain these quantum algebras in a new basis that generalizes for any $\k$ the bicrossproduct basis of $\kappa$-Poincar\'e~\cite{Majid:1994cy}.
-These results are analysed in connection with 2+1 quantum gravity~\cite{amel} and a `duality' between curvature/cosmological constant and deformation parameter/Planck length is suggested.
-Finally, some remarks and comments close the paper.
+In particular, starting from the expressions given in~\cite{CK3}, a non-linear transformation involving the generators of the stabilizer subgroup of a time-like line allows us to obtain these quantum algebras in a new basis that generalizes for any $\k$ the bicrossproduct basis of $\kappa$-Poincar\'e~\cite{Majid:1994cy}.
+These results are analysed in connection with 2+1 quantum gravity~\cite{amel} and a ``duality" between curvature/cosmological constant and deformation parameter/Planck length is suggested along the same lines of the so-called ``semidualization" approach for Hopf algebras in 2+1 quantum gravity~\cite{MSsemid} associated to the exchange of the cosmological length scale and the Planck mass (see also~\cite{OSsemid, Oseir}).
+Finally, some remarks and comments concerning recent findings in this framework close the paper.

-\sect{(Anti)de Sitter Lie groups and their homogeneous spaces}
+\section{(Anti-)de Sitter Lie groups and their homogeneous spaces}

 The Lie algebras of the three (2+1)D relativistic spacetimes of constant curvature can collectively be described by means of a real (graded) contraction parameter $\k$ \cite{CK3}, and we denote them by $so_\k(2,2)$.
 If $\{J,P_0, \>P=(P_1,P_2), \>K=(K_1,K_2)\}$ are, in this order, the generators of rotations, time translations, space translations and boosts, the commutation relations of $so_\k(2,2)$ read \be